 An introductory study and overview of sport and recreational management.
 Coursework provides an analysis of effective management strategies and information associated with pursuing a career in sport management.
-The course introduces the student career opportunities in the sport industry and to sport principles as they apply to management, leadership style, communication, and motivation.
-Prerequisite: BUS 133.
+The course introduces the

 SPM 313.
 Sports Media and Public Relations.
 3 hours credit, fall